migrations i actually finished

 a few git hooks, a script that finds the slow tests in a target, and a markdown notebook in vim i have kept up for years.

-two browser tools i made for myself and left running.
+browser tools i made for myself and left running.

 i prefer conversations to meetings. write if you would like to. i answer most letters.